dillontitcomb/beep-boop/README.md

 * _Program replaces any numbers containing ones with "Boop!"_
 	* _Example input: 1_
 	* _Example output: "Boop!"_
-* _Program replaces any numbers divisible by three with "I'm sorry Dave.
+* _Program replaces any numbers divisible by three with "I'm sorry (name).
 I'm afraid I can't do that."_
 	* _Example input: 6_
-	* _Example output: "I'm sorry Dave.
+	* _Example output: "I'm sorry (name).
 I'm afraid I can't do that."_
+* _Program displays user's name when returning divisible by three text._
+	* _Example input: John_
+	* _Example output: "I'm sorry John.
+I'm afraid I can't do that."_
+* _Program displays user's favorite number when it appears in the array._
+	* _Example input: 4_
+	* _Example output: "Beep!.
+Boop!, I'm sorry (name), I'm afraid I can't do that., 4 is (name)'s favorite number!"_
 * _Program provides a help error if the number input is blank, 0, or negative._
 	* _Example input: (blank)_
 	* _Example output: (alert: Please input a positive integer.)_